 6) Do you recommend studying over the summer?

 Yes, yes, many times yes.
-When you’re caught in the middle of a school year with academia, social service, sport, and your host of other ECAs to juggle, you would be better equipped to handle the pressure if you had done some studying over the summer.
+When you are caught in the middle of a school year with academia, social service, sport, and your host of other ECAs to juggle, you would be better equipped to handle the pressure if you had done some studying over the summer.

-Over our years of ample experience we’ve seen first hand that students who cover a bulk of their coursework before the intense school year strikes, have far more time for multiple revisions.
+Over our years of ample experience we have seen first hand that students who cover a bulk of their coursework before the intense school year strikes, have far more time for multiple revisions.
 This inevitably results in better grades at school too.

 Particularly for 11th and 12th graders – the summers are crucial to the two-year long college application process, and one cannot allow himself/herself to fall back on work that needs to be done.